 What lies in the future for Lori's leadership?
 "We want to expand our reach," says Lori – "we want our models to be learned from, our success enhanced, and our difference-making to grow."
 "Come join us!"

 Lori Kaplan is the President & CEO of the Latin American Youth Center (LAYC).
 She has lead LAYC to its national prominence as an award-winning network of youth programs in Washington DC since 1987.
-Under Kaplan's direction, LAYC has helped guide thousands of low-income youth to better opportunity, while creating pioneering organizations and schools.
-Kaplan serves on the board of DC Alliance for Youth Advocates, and Youth Radio and Youth Media International, and she has served on the board of Leadership Washington, the Nonprofit Roundtable, and served as an advisor to the Clinton Global Initiative conference and as a panelist on the Reconnecting Youth work group.
-Kaplan has received numerous awards including Washingtonian of the Year in 1997, the Lewis Hine Award for her work on child labor issues, the Children's Champion award by DC Action for Children, Community Champion Award from the Hispanic Heritage Foundation and being named one of Washington's 50 influencers by the Washington Informer Charities.
+Under Kaplan's direction, LAYC has helped guide thousands of low-income youth to better opportunity, while creating pioneering organizations and public charter schools.
+Kaplan serves on the board of DC Alliance for Youth Advocates, and Youth Radio and Youth Media International, and serves as an advisor to the Clinton Global Initiative America on the Reconnecting Youth work group.
+Kaplan has received numerous awards including Washingtonian of the Year in 1997, the Lewis Hine Award for her work on child labor issues, the Children's Champion award by DC Action for Children, Community Champion Award from the Hispanic Heritage Foundation, and was named one of Washington's 50 influencers by the Washington Informer Charities.